AAShayon/Ans_cli/README.md

 # Force local implementation only
 hybrid-ai --local "Generate a for loop in Python"

+# Process an image (UI design, documentation, etc.)
+hybrid-ai -i "path/to/design.png" "Convert this UI design to a React component"

 # Interactive API key setup
 hybrid-ai --setup
 ```